pingidentity/terraform-provider-pingdirectory/README.md

 # Documentation

-See the [docs](docs/) directory for documentation on how to use the provider and what it is useful for.
+See the [Terraform registry](https://registry.terraform.io/providers/pingidentity/pingdirectory/latest/docs) for documentation on how to use the provider and what it is useful for.

 See the [examples](examples/) directory for more examples using the provider.